junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "Take it," Dean tells him.
 "It's yours, anyway."

 "But I don't know if it will make me strong enough to break the sigil."
-Castiel eyes the flask, then looking down at Dean's cut.
+Castiel eyes the flask, then looks down at Dean's cut.

 He leans over to put the flask against Dean's mouth instead.

 "What's that for?!"
-Dean tries to keep his mouth shut before any of the light fly into him.
+Dean tries to keep his mouth shut before any of the light flies into him.
 He stares at the angel in confusion.

-Castiel tilts the flask even more, letting the light fly outs easier.
+Castiel tilts the flask even more, letting the light fly out more easily.
 He answers quietly, "It might not be so useful for me, but it can definitely heal you.
 You should take it."

 "Don't do this, Cas!
 You need it, you're hurt!"
 Dean protests.
 But even as he speaks, he can feel the bone-deep tiredness and drowsiness come back, his vision starts blurring, and his lips falling limp.

 "You need it more," Castiel insists, feeding the grace into him.

-Light flows smoothly from flask into Dean's mouth, traveling through his veins.
-It starts off with a warm sensation, soon it turns burning hot.
+Light flows smoothly from the flask into Dean's mouth, traveling through his veins.
+It starts off with a warm sensation, and soon it turns burning hot.
 Dean's eyes snap open, gasping in surprise.
-The heated grace moves through his vein, curing his wounded shoulder and bruised leg along the way, converging to the lower abdomen.
+The heated grace moves through his vein, curing his wounded shoulder and bruised leg along the way, converging on the lower abdomen.

 He peels off the robe and removes his hands.
 The white-blue light knits against his skin like magic needles and thread.
-The pain is released quickly, the muscle and skin feel itching, then growing strong and tight again.
+The pain is released quickly, the muscle and skin feel itching, then grow strong and tight again.
 He wipes the blood away with his clothes.
 That long, nasty gash is already gone, his skin smooth and healthy, leaving no sign of a cut except for the tear on his cloth.

 "Wow," Dean exclaims.
-"That's... that's miracle."
+"That's... that's a miracle."
 He looks up at Cas with awe in his eyes.
+"You really are an Angel."

 Castiel finally shows a small curl on the tips of his lips.
 "I'm glad it worked."

 Dean props himself up, thinking about reaching to give the angel a hug, telling him, it's not an *it* that saved him, it's *him*, when two sets of footsteps storm down the stairs.

 "Where is my son?
 Where is the filthy thing?
 I'll kill it."
-John shouts, bursting into the door.
+John shouts, bursting through the door.

 Dean startles, leaning away from the angel.
 "Dad!" he pulls himself together.
 "I'm fine!
 See, I'm okay!"
 He gets to his feet, trying to show his father where the wound was but now healed.
 "He saved me!"